Mathiew82/masonry-layout-vanilla/README.md

 #### JavaScript:

-    Place the following <script>s near the end of your pages, right before the closing </body> tag, to enable them.
+    Place the following <script>s near the end of your pages, right before the closing </body> tag.

 ```html
   <!-- Include masonry.js file -->